 In a surprising turn of events, Tesla’s CEO, Elon Musk, announced during Tesla’s annual shareholder meeting on Tuesday, May 16, 2023, the company’s decision to try conventional advertising after years of being steadfastly against traditional advertising methods.
 This momentous decision comes at a time when the ocean of electric vehicle competition is losing its distinctive blue color.
-With increased competition in the electric vehicle market, Tesla’s move towards conventional advertising is making headlines worldwide.
+With increased competition in the electric vehicle market, Tesla’s move towards conventional advertising is making headlines worldwide (CNN Business).

 For years, Elon Musk has been an ardent advocate against traditional advertising, focusing instead on disruptive marketing strategies to propel Tesla’s success.
 Despite the industry’s norms, Musk has emphasized the power of word-of-mouth marketing, exceptional product quality, and technological innovation as the pillars of Tesla’s growth.”

 I do not believe Tesla will engage in a traditional advertising campaign.
 Word of mouth is the most effective and trusted way of convincing people to buy electric cars.”
 Elon responded to a tweet in May 2018 suggesting that Tesla should consider advertising.
-See also: How to craft and deploy solid vision and mission statements

 Despite Elon Musk’s longstanding aversion to conventional advertising, Tesla’s decision to embrace it signals a significant shift.
-The once blue ocean, where Tesla once thrived, is now crowded with established automakers and emerging startups vying for a piece of the EV market share.
+The once-blue ocean, where Tesla once thrived, is now crowded with established automakers and emerging startups vying for a piece of the EV market share.
 With increasing competition, the distinctiveness that once set Tesla apart is slowly fading away.
 To adapt to this changing landscape, Tesla is considering a move towards conventional advertising as a strategic response.

 Tesla’s unconventional advertising strategy thrives on the foundation of its exceptional product quality.
 Tesla’s success has been driven by passionate early customers who have become advocates for the brand, resulting in powerful word-of-mouth marketing.